Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 ACL test shows device CAN reach operator (expected to fail)

-Note: if the tailnet was freshly created, the default ACL allows all traffic.
-The workshop ACL must be applied before the test is meaningful.
+A freshly created tailnet has a default ACL that allows all traffic.
+The workshop ACL must be applied before this test is meaningful.

 Both nodes appear in status but pong shows only DERP, no direct path

-A direct peer-to-peer path requires that at least one side has an open UDP port reachable from the other.
+A direct peer-to-peer path requires at least one side to have a reachable UDP port.
 In a workshop environment with double-NAT, DERP relay is expected and fully functional.
-The direct path optimization is a nice-to-have; the tailnet works correctly over DERP.
-If a direct path is important for a specific exercise, connect both the Mango and the laptop to the same local network segment.
+The direct path is an optimization.
+If it is required for a specific exercise, connect both the Mango and the laptop to the same local network segment.

 Validate output paster — available in Wave 2D (ValidateOutputPaster lab="lab05")